As the Climate Warms, Could the U.S. Face Another Dust Bowl?

 “You will reach the point at which there is no more water coming from the wells,” says one expert.

 So much irrigation is taking place on the Great Plains and in other global agricultural zones that the added water is actually cooling regional temperatures.
-In a 2020 paper in Nature, Thiery and his colleagues compared average temperatures in heavily irrigated regions to those in the rest of the world.
+In a 2020 paper in Nature Communications, Thiery and his colleagues compared average temperatures in heavily irrigated regions to those in the rest of the world.
 “We found that irrigation has a pretty pronounced cooling effect,” he says.
-Regions that were irrigated warmed by 0.8 C (1.5 F) less on average than the rest of the world, they found.
-Some of the most heavily irrigated places even saw average temperatures decline as the world around them got warmer.
-But this effect is ultimately unsustainable.
+Regions that were irrigated warmed on average by 0.8 C (1.5 F) less on hot days than the rest of the world, they found.
+But the cooling effect of large-scale irrigation is ultimately unsustainable.

 “We are putting massive pressure on our groundwater resources by irrigating,” Thiery says.
 “At some point you will reach the point at which there is no more water coming from the wells.”